 ← back to Main Page

 For our secondary goal, we implemented a level generation system, utilising a grid based, procedural generation of rooms and walls.
 We additionally increased the randomness of our game further with generated tasks for the agent and hacker to complete.

-My responsibilities in this project were primarily the implementation of the NPCs, and any aspects that were related to them.
-This included, for example, the setup of the dynamic NavMesh, to enable the drones to move around the level, while reacting to the changing layout of the locked and unlocked doors.
+My responsibilities in this project were primarily the implementation of the NPCs, and any aspects that were related to them, which included:

+← back to Main Page